brainlife/docs/docs/tutorial/diffusion-and-tractography.md

-# BrainLife.io Tutorials

-This page introduces a series of commonly used steps for data processing.

 ## Diffusion-weighted MRI, Tractography and Tractometry.
 ### TractSeg Diffusion Processing
 This pipeline combines processing proposed by Wasserthal et al., Neuroimage (2018).